dillonkearns/elm-pages/docs/FAQ.md

 Right now, you can achieve the same result with a port.

-## How do you handle responsive layouts when you don't the browser dimensions at build time?
+## How do you handle responsive layouts when you don't know the browser dimensions at build time?

 A lot of users are building their `elm-pages` views with `elm-ui`, so this is a common question because `elm-ui` is designed to do responsive layouts by storing the browser dimensions in the Model and